vanesterik/mads-ml-koenvanesterik/assignments/_posts/2025-09-08-neural-networks-assignment-report.md

 ## Introduction

-For the lectures of Deep Learning and Deployment, we are tasked with exploring the intricacies of neural networks, their architectures, and their applications.
+For the lectures of Deep Learning and Deployment, we are tasked with exploring the intricacies of **neural networks**, their architectures, and their applications.
 This report aims to summarize the findings from the experiments conducted during the assignment.

 You can find the the code for this assignment in the [notebook]({{ "/notebooks/neural-networks/notebook.ipynb" | relative_url }}).
 The [journal]({{ "/notebooks/neural-networks/journal.txt" | relative_url }}) contains a detailed log of the experiments, observations, and conclusions drawn during the assignment and is also included as appendix to this report.